Kequc/nano-records/README.md

     db.doc.create(data, cb[err, doc]);

 Create a document with the given data, you may choose to include a custom `_id` attribute here if you wish.
-This command will create a database if it's missing, then persist a new document, and run the given callback with an error and undefined, or null and a NanoRecords document instance.
+This command will create a database if it's missing, then persist a new document, and run the given callback with an error and undefined, or null and a NanoRecords document.

     db.doc.find(id, cb[err, doc]);

-Find a document using the given id if it exists, will run the given callback with an error and undefined, or null and a NanoRecords document instance.
+Find a document using the given id if it exists, will run the given callback with an error and undefined, or null and a NanoRecords document.

     db.doc.destroy(id, cb[err, bool]);